mohd-Bilal-exe/mohd-Bilal-exe/README.md

 A declarative animation library for React Native inspired by Framer Motion.
 Focused on layout transitions, mount and exit control, and fine-grained animation triggers.

-**fluxAPI**
+**Orchera**
-FluxAPI is a declarative backend execution engine that lets developers design, run, and scale APIs using execution graphs instead of traditional server code.
+Orchera is a declarative backend execution engine that lets developers design, run, and scale APIs using execution graphs instead of traditional server code.

 ---